 - Top the pizza: Flip the dough over with the tongs or spatula.
 The dough should come up easily and flip without tearing.
 Now is where your organization comes in!
 You need to top the pizza quickly.
 Spread on a thin layer of sauce, some cheese, and toppings.
 It shouldn't be too heavily loaded, or the pizza won't cook well.

 - Cook the pizza: Put the lid on and cook for 3 to 5 minutes.
 Use your sense of smell; if the pizza smells like it's scorching, take the lid off and move the pizza to a cooler part of the grill or turn the heat down.

 - Remove the finished pizza: Remove the lid and check the pizza.
 The edges should be crisp and well-done, and the cheese should all be melted.
 Drag the pizza off with the spatula or tongs.
 Let cool for 3 minutes, then cut into pieces and eat!

 - Every grill is different!
 You know your grill and it cooks differently than mine.
 Your pizza may take longer or shorter depending on how hot the grill gets and where your areas of direct and indirect heat are.
 Consider your first pizza a sacrifice to learning just how to control your grill temperature.

-- Times will vary!
+- Cooking times will vary!
 On that same note, of course, you need to keep an eye on the heat.
-This method works perfectly every time on my own grill.
-But the timing depends on thin you stretch your dough, and how hot your grill gets.
+This method works perfectly every time on my own grill, but the timing depends on how thin you stretch your dough, and how hot your grill gets.
 Flipping the dough gives you an extra measure of control and certainty, though, that the crust will be cooked through by the time your toppings have melted and warmed.